vippsas/vipps-ecom-api/vipps-ecom-api.md

 For mobile and desktop browsers, integration is handled by Vipps using the Vipps landing page.

 The merchant needs to provide a valid `fallBack`.
-When Vipps has completed the operation, the `fallbackURL` will be opened in the browser.
+When Vipps has completed the operation, the `fallback` URL will be opened in the browser.
-To maintain the session, the merchant can pass along a session identifier through `fallbackURL`.
+To maintain the session, the merchant can pass along a session identifier in the `fallback` URL.

 ### App-switch on iOS

 1. The Vipps app on iOS requires a URL scheme in order to support app-switch.
-2. The merchant need to pass the URI Scheme of app into `fallbackURL` the in Vipps backend API.
+2. The merchant need to pass the URI Scheme of app into `fallback` URL the in Vipps backend API.
 3. The merchant will open the URL received from Vipps backend API.
-4. Once the operation in the Vipps app is completed, Vipps will open the URL specified in `fallbackURL`.
+4. Once the operation in the Vipps app is completed, Vipps will open the URL specified in `fallback` URL.
-5. From the Vipps mobile application appropriate status code will be appended to `fallbackURL` as a query string, such as `merchantApp://result?myAppData&status=301`.
+5. From the Vipps mobile application appropriate status code will be appended to `fallback` URL as a query string, such as `merchantApp://result?myAppData&status=301`.

 #### Switch from merchant app to the Vipps app